golemfactory/ProofOfDevice/pod-app/README.md

 # `pod-app`

 The native app that _pod_ uses to interface with the `pod-enclave`.
-It implements [native messaging] and therefore can be used from within a browser environment such as [`pod-browser`].
+It implements [native messaging] and therefore can be used from within a browser environment such as [`pod-ext`].

 ## Native messages handled by `pod-app`